lospec/pixel-editor/README.md

 	- Warning windows for wrong inputs
 	- Palette option remove unused colors
 	- Move selection with arrows
-	- Update pivot buttons when resizing canvas
 	- Update borders by dragging the canvas' edges with the mouse when resizing canvas
 	- Move the canvases so they're centered after resizing the canvas (maybe a .center() method in layer class)
     - Scale selection
-    - Use sortable.js for sorting the layers

 ## How to Contribute